-- The overall prevalence of active trachoma among children aged 5 – 9 years in screened communities was 4%, with 4% in the NT and WA, 2% in SA, and nil in QLD.
+- The overall prevalence of active trachoma among children aged 5 – 9 years in screened communities was 4.7%, with 5.9% in the NT, 4% in SA, 2.9% in WA and 0% in NSW.

 Trachoma is one of the major causes of preventable blindness globally.
 It is an eye infection caused by the bacterium Chlamydia trachomatis (C. trachomatis) serotypes A, B, Ba and C. The infection can be transmitted through close facial contact, hand-to-eye contact, via fomites (towels, clothing and bedding) or by flies.
 Trachoma is generally found in dry, dusty environments and is linked to poor living conditions.
 Overcrowding of households, limited water supply for bathing and general hygiene, poor waste disposal systems and high numbers of flies are all associated with trachoma.
 Children generally have the highest prevalence of trachoma and are believed to be the main reservoirs of infection due to longer durations of infection compared to adults.